What You Need to Know About Microsoft 365 Copilot

 According to Microsoft, “Copilot is more than OpenAI’s ChatGPT embedded into Microsoft 365.
 It’s a sophisticated processing and orchestration engine working behind the scenes to combine the power of large language models (LLMs), including GPT-4, with the Microsoft 365 apps and your business data in the Microsoft Graph — now accessible to everyone through natural language.”

-What does Microsof Copilot do?
+What does Copilot for Microsoft 365 do?

 One of the most exciting features that Copilot bring is Microsoft 365 Chat.
-"Microsoft 365 Chat is the new hero experience for Microsoft 365 Copilot and goes far beyond simple questions and answers.
+"Microsoft 365 Chat is the new hero experience for Copilot for Microsoft 365 and goes far beyond simple questions and answers.
 It combs across your entire universe of data—all your emails, meetings, chats, documents, and more, plus the web—to solve your most complex problems at work."

 You will interact through prompts such as the following.